zeroDivZero/notes-excel/notes/PivotTable/9_Slicer.md

 Another way to filter, but adds interactive widget to make spreadsheet more like dashboard.

 Click in PivotTable.
-Then:

-**PivotTable Analyze &rarr; Insert Slicer**
+Then: **PivotTable Analyze &rarr; Insert Slicer**.

 Choose field(s) to add slicers.
-Rearrange as see fit.
+Rearrange as fit.

 ![PivotTable Slicer](/assets/pivottable-slicer.png)